zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

         The creator of the API defines this ID.
         The API ID needs to be a string of up to 64 characters that uses lowercase alphanumeric characters and a dot: `.`.

-    **Tip:** We recommend that you use your organization as the prefix.
+        We recommend that you use your organization as the prefix.

 * **apiInfo.gatewayUrl**